mikebstudy/crwn-clothing/README.md

 - *(Setup section moved to SetupLearning.md to track and work on as separate subproject)*
 - *(Git section moved to GitLearning.md to track and work on as a separate subproject)*
 - *(L065a.HelloWorld renamed main.HelloWorld to track and work on as a separate subproject)*

+Also, refactored branches as needed into main.subproject branches Also, added the new Setup and HelloWorld files into appropriate main.subproject branches
+- [ ] Also, discovered main.HelloWorld log1 shows more than desired.
+How to fix?
 *********************************************************************************